 Skip to 1 minute and 2 secondsBut then I've always been hooking it back to people that can echolocate.
 So how we've learnt from the bats.
 We've learnt to make submarines that use sonar.
 We've learnt people can use echolocation, if they're visually impaired, to find their way around.
 And there's a really nice little clip on the internet that you can find really easily, where you can see a little boy who's blind who sort of sees for the first time by echolocating.

 How do we engage our students?

-Research on Science Capital has shown that providing a real world context that students can relate to can be an important tool in increasing their science capital and thereby their chances of continuing into a STEM related subjects in post-16 education.
+Research on Science Capital has shown that providing a real-world context that students can relate to can be an important tool in increasing their science capital and thereby their chances of continuing into STEM-related subjects in post-16 education.

 Some examples of context in lessons could include: a tennis racket hitting a ball, for energy changes, acceleration and projectiles; mobile phones and chargers to investigate current, voltage and power; and light-weight bikes to look at density, moments and gears.

 In this topic on radioactivity, we include two sources of radiation that may be very familiar to students: a smoke alarm and low sodium salt.
-Other contexts that students may find engaging, but perhaps might not directly relate their personal experiences to, are carbon dating and using radioactive isotopes to power deep space probes.
+Other contexts that students may find engaging, but perhaps they might not be able to directly relate to their personal experiences, are carbon dating and using radioactive isotopes to power deep space probes.

 In the video above Imogen talks about her perspective on bringing context into physics lessons.
 She has used the context of how bats echo-locate to explain the concepts of ultrasound in her lessons.
 Imogen takes this further to talk about how visually impaired people can also learn to echo-locate to find their way around.